hunterhilado/LIRI-Bot/README.md

 In order to use my project from Github, you must first provide your own env file for it to work properly.
 - Make sure all of the packages are installed as well with node.
 - Once you have everything you need you will use the commands:
-- node liri concert-this "Artist" shows the venue, location and event date
+- node liri concert-this "Artist": shows the venue, location and event date
-- node liri  spotify-this-song "song"
+- node liri  spotify-this-song "song":
 Shows the artist, song name, preview link and album
-- node liri movie this "move title"
+- node liri movie this "move title":
   * Title of the movie.
   * Year the movie came out.
   * IMDB Rating of the movie.